 4. Finding a suitable ITSM solution

-To provide students, parents and teachers with fast and efficient support while home schooling, ITSM solutions should be carefully selected and include the following components:
+To provide students, parents and teachers with fast and efficient support while home schooling, ITSM software solutions should be carefully selected and include the following components:

 - Cloud-based: If the solution is cloud-based – that is, provided as rental software and managed in external data centers – everyone can easily access it from anywhere.
 It also eliminates a lot of internal man hours as hosting and maintenance of the software is handled by the service provider.